All Episodes

 And China used to be part of it.

-And then China had conflicts with the Soviet Union, but actually China continued whatever Soviet Union has done at that time.
+But actually, China continued whatever Soviet Union has done at that time.

-And actually Kissinger had a book talking about the difference between China and the West.
+And actually, Kissinger had a book talking about the difference between China and the West.

-And in his book, he talked about that in the West, long ago, long before the United States became a dominant power, the tradition is to have allies.
+And in his book, he talked about that in the West, long ago, long before the United States became dominant power, the tradition is to have allies.

 So this is a Western tradition.